squidfunk/mkdocs-material/docs/blog/2021/search-better-faster-smaller.md

 particularly relevant for large documentation projects.

-While 1,3s still may sound like a long time, using the new client-side search together with [instant loading][40] only initializes the search on the first page load.
+While 1,3s still may sound like a long time, using the new client-side search together with [instant loading][40] only initializes the search on the initial page load.
 When navigating, the search index is preserved across pages, so the cost does only have to be paid once.